By Anya Shukla

 The perception of art at Otis, Kammwamba noted, “was so different from what my community thinks of art or what other people in Malawi think of art.”
-Growing up, he always wanted to pursue art, but others saw his passion as simply a hobby.
+Growing up, he wanted to pursue art, but others saw his passion as simply a hobby.
 After Otis, he said, “I realized it could be something big.
 It could be a career.”
 Inspired, Kammwamba now wants to pursue a job in fashion design.
-Even though he doesn’t own a sewing machine, he creates sketches of dresses and dreams of creating a line blending traditional Malawi clothing with Western fashion.
+He creates sketches of dresses and dreams of creating a line blending traditional Malawi clothing with Western fashion.

 During that year, Kammwamba admits, he learned that “I have more fun when I’m teaching than when I’m doing art.”
 He foresees channeling his talents by creating a youth education center in Chigumula, Malawi, where students can learn more about entrepreneurship and art.

-To that end, Kammwamba believes the arts impact youth at a young age: “Say...
+To that end, Kammwamba believes the arts are incredibly impactful for youth: “Say...
 Disney.
 They make movies and animations; kids start watching them at a very young age.”
 If Disney promotes equity in the arts... or on the flip side, if the company doesn’t, what kids see on screen will influence their worldview.

-Although Kammwamba may be currently unable to return to Malawi, when he does reach his home country, he hopes to instill a passion for art in his community, just as others did for him.
-For, although first attracted to art for its beauty, “As I grew up,” he said, “I really realized the importance of art: how you can use it to inspire people and teach people.”
-Moreover, any artistic organization that educates youth, not just Disney, shoulders a responsibility to showcase diversity... and Kammwamba is willing to take on that burden.
+Although Kammwamba may currently be unable to return to Malawi, when he does reach his home country, he hopes to instill a passion for art in his community, just as others did for him.
+“As I grew up,” he said, “I really realized the importance of art: how you can use it to inspire people and teach people.”
+Any artistic organization that educates youth, not just Disney, has a duty to showcase diversity.
+Kammwamba is willing to help take on that responsibility.